-The EPPO has signed working arrangements with the European Commission, Eurojust, Europol, the European Anti-Fraud Office (OLAF), the European Court of Auditors, the European Investment Bank and the European Investment Fund, and many more national authorities.
+The EPPO has signed a working agreement with the European Commission, and working arrangements with Eurojust, Europol, the European Anti-Fraud Office (OLAF), the European Court of Auditors, the European Investment Bank and the European Investment Fund, as well as with many other national authorities.

 You can contact the EPPO via the contact form on the website.
 You can choose between the following categories: - 'General information' - 'Media request (for journalists only) - 'Career opportunities'